Jocelyn Tran, Senior Regional Director, South East Asia, Wal-Mart Global Sourcing

 Jocelyn joined Walmart Global Sourcing in March, 2013 as the Hub Leader and Senior Director for Walmart Global Sourcing operations in Vietnam and Cambodia.
-In this role she holds responsibility for sourcing products from ethical and responsible suppliers for Walmart US and international retail markets.
+She is currently Senior Regional Director for South East Asia.
+In this role, she holds responsibility for sourcing products from ethical and responsible suppliers for Walmart U.S. and international retail markets.

-Here are a few facts about Jocelyn professional involvements in Vietnam:
+Here are a few facts about Jocelyn’s professional involvements in Vietnam:

-Current Member of Advisory Committee of American Chamber of Commerce (AmCham) – HCMC
+Current Member of Board of Governors American Chamber of Commerce (AmCham) – HCMC

 Chairwoman of AmCham – HCMC, 2010 – The first Vietnamese-American woman in that role